Concordium/.github/.github/CONTRIBUTING.md

 The components of the concordium node and related tools are distributed among a number of repositories.
 The majority of components are written in either Rust, Haskell, or a combination of the two, with some scripts and tools in a combination of Bash, Python, Typescript and Elm.

 Dependencies are managed in two ways.
-If a packages is published in a tool-specific package registry, i.e., [crates.io](https://crates.io) for Rust and [stackage](https://www.stackage.org) then the dependency is taken from there, via the Cargo tool for Rust, and stack tool for Haskell.
+If a package is published in a tool-specific package registry, i.e., [crates.io](https://crates.io) for Rust and [stackage](https://www.stackage.org) then the dependency is taken from there, via the Cargo tool for Rust, and stack tool for Haskell.

 If a dependency is not published in a package registry then we add it a git submodule dependency and refer to it as a local dependency.
 This latter method is also used if we need a fork of an existing package to either fix issues, or expose additional functionality not directly exposed by a published package.